camusdb/camusdb.github.io/docs/operator-dashboard.md

 With authentication disabled, the dashboard is loopback-only because there is no principal to check.
 Enable authentication to expose it from another machine.

+## Browser security headers

+Dashboard pages and the error page include a content security policy, `X-Frame-Options: DENY`, and `X-Content-Type-Options: nosniff`.
+JSON endpoints do not carry the page policy.

+The content security policy allows inline scripts only with a per-request nonce.
+Add dashboard scripts and styles as static files under `wwwroot` instead of inlining them.

 ## Permissions

-Non-superusers can open the dashboard, but three panels require a superuser:
+Non-superusers can open the dashboard, but four panels require a superuser:

 - Engine, because it runs `SHOW ENGINE STATS`.
 - Configuration, because it runs `SHOW VARIABLES` and `SHOW CLUSTER SETTINGS`.
 - Slow queries, because entries include SQL text submitted by other users.
+- Cluster, because it names peer endpoints, partitions, and leaders.

 Other panels use the caller's ordinary grants.
 The database list is filtered to databases that the user may reach.